RauliL/plorth/docs/api.md

   <dd>any, any, any</dd>
 </dl>

-Rotates three top-most values on the stack.
+Rotates the three topmost values on the stack.

     1 2 3 rot #=> 2 3 1